Tag Archives: #family

 “Every time!”
 I said.
 “She clearly said Bubbe!”

 “I don’t know how to tell you this, Marilyn,” Sam said.
 “But she wasn’t actually calling you Bubbe.
-It’s her world for butt paste.
+It’s her word for butt paste.
 She has had some diaper rash this past week, and—well—she likes to hold the closed tube after we finish applying it.”

 “Butt Paste!”
 Larry chortled.
 “She is calling you Butt Paste.”